jia1217/ParallelProgammingLabs/docs/Labs/Lab10_Bit-pair Recoded Multiplier.md

 Moving to binary multiplication there are a few things we need to consider.

-* 1) Recoding – Rather than directly multiplying by the binary digit we use booth encoding to determine the digit (-2, -1, 0, 1, 2) to multiply by.
+* 1) Recoding – Rather than directly multiplying by the binary digit, we use booth encoding to determine the digit (-2, -1, 0, 1, 2) to multiply by.

-* 2) Shift – Shift by two binary digits rather than one, this implies N/2 iterations of the algorithm rather than N.
+* 2) Shift – Shift by two binary digits rather than one.
+This implies N/2 iterations of the algorithm rather than N.

-* 3) Signs – The sign of a binary number is indicated by the leading digit, rather than a `-` sign.
-Be careful to ensure the sign of your values are preserved while performing shifts and additions.
-For example, in the 2nd add, the addition of 2 negative number should never be positive; however, if we do not sign extend properly our leading bit will be 0.
+* 3) Signs – The sign of a binary number is indicated by the leading digit rather than a `-` sign.
+Ensure that your values are preserved while performing shifts and additions.
+For example, in the 2nd Add, adding 2 negative numbers should never be positive; however, if we do not sign the extension properly, our leading bit will be 0.
 This is a common issue.

 ## Implementation Details